VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 Have a break while *Nael* uses **Bahamut's Claw** on the main Tank.

 Another player will get tethered for **Fireball**, that player will move alone behind *Nael* while the rest stack in front of her.
-When the **Fireball** is done, the players with the newly acquired Thunderstuck will move behind *Nael* so it can resolve in peace.
+When the **Fireball** is done, the players with the newly acquired <span class='speDebuff'>Thunderstruck</span> will move behind *Nael* so it can resolve in peace.

 Quickly stack middle for the <u>second quote</u> since it will be **Thermionic Beam** followed by either **Iron Chariot** (***Blazing** path, lead me to **iron** rule!*) or **Lunar Dynamo** (*Take **fire**, O hallowed **moon**!*).
 Think about using mitigation for **Thermionic Beam**.
 When the second part of the quote is performed, a new set of **Wing of Salvation** and <span class='speDebuff'>Doom</span> debuff will happen.
 The player with 5s on his debuff takes the first cleanse puddle, the one with 10s takes the second and the one with 15s takes the last.
 To sum up, if you have 3-4 seconds left on your debuff, it's your turn to cleanse.